 Medicare vs private health insurance: pros & cons

-While private health insurance has many benefits, it can be pricey so you do need to weigh up the pros and cons of it.
-To help you compare private and public healthcare we’ve summarised the main pros and cons of Medicare vs private health insurance.
+While private health insurance has many benefits, it can be pricey!
+So, you do need to weigh up the pros and cons.
+To help you compare private and public healthcare, we’ve summarised the main pros and cons of Medicare vs private health insurance.

 - Treatment at no upfront cost (or a reduced cost)